 Gans says that some research shows probiotics can help improve gut health and, in turn, potentially reduce bloating.

-“Look for a probiotic supplement that provides a balance of microflora and unique probiotic strains to support your digestive health needs such as MegaFood’s Digestive Health Probiotic,” says Gans, who partners with the brand.
+“Look for a probiotic supplement that provides a balance of microflora and unique probiotic strains to support your digestive health needs” says Gans, who partners with the brand.
 “Foods rich in probiotics also may help, such as kimchi, miso, and yogurt.”
 There’s also Kombucha, a drink rich in probiotics, Gans notes.

 Drink a reasonable amount of water